What are gonorrhea, chlamydia, and syphilis?

 Syphilis is treated with antibiotics.
 If it is caught and treated early, long-term problems can be prevented.
 The length of treatment depends on how long a person has had the disease.

-Can these diseases be prevented?
+Can these infections be prevented?

 - Avoid contact with any sores on the genitals.